 # redlistr

-`redlistr` is an R package that contains a set of tools suitable for calculating
+`redlistr` is an R package that contains functions for calculating the

-the metrics required for making assessments of species and ecosystems against
+metrics required for making risk assessments of species and ecosystems

-the IUCN Red List of Threatened Species and the IUCN Red List of Ecosystems
+according to the IUCN Red List of Threatened Species and the IUCN Red

 [here](https://onlinelibrary.wiley.com/doi/full/10.1111/ecog.04143).